 My friend explained to him that “selling” your product through social media doesn’t really work.
 People don’t pay attention to advertisements, they like stories, they like participation and they don’t like to be asked for their credit card.
 You need to build their trust long before you try and sell them anything.
 That takes time, it takes engagement and it really isn’t very easy.

 This was not the answer the older entrepreneur wanted to hear, it just didn’t jive with his understanding of economics.
-In one exerpt from the email he basically asked what about Adam Smith?
+In one excerpt from the email, he basically asked what about Adam Smith?
 Aren’t people online interested in a product that will improve their lives?
 Here is an excerpt from the email:

 [T]he key to providing a product or service is to make an appeal to a persons selfish side, or “own gain”… there has to be an appeal key that resonates.